Wisconsin Supreme Court says Robert F. Kennedy Jr.'s name will remain on swing state's ballot - Local News 8

 MADISON, Wis.
 (AP) — The Wisconsin Supreme Court ruled Friday that Robert F. Kennedy Jr.’s name will remain on the state’s presidential ballot, upholding a lower court’s ruling that candidates can only be removed from the ballot if they die.

-The decision from the liberal-controlled court marks the latest twist in Kennedy’s quest to get his name off ballots in key battleground states where the race between Republican Donald Trump and Democratic nominee Kamala Harris is close.
-Kennedy’s attorney in Wisconsin, Joseph Bugni, didn’t immediately return email and voicemail messages Friday.
+The unanimous decision from the liberal-controlled court marks the latest twist in Kennedy’s quest to get his name off ballots in key battleground states where the race between Republican Donald Trump and Democratic nominee Kamala Harris is close.
+Kennedy’s attorney in Wisconsin, Joseph Bugni, declined to comment on the ruling.

 The decision came after more than 418,000 absentee ballots have already been sent to voters.
 As of Thursday, nearly 28,000 had been returned, according to the Wisconsin Elections Commission.